 Each member of staff is a 'key person' and has 'key children' to care for.
-Key person will observe the children and complete 'Learning Journeys' showing how they are developing and reaching their targets and goals.
+The key person will observe the children and complete 'Learning Journeys' showing how they are developing and reaching their targets and goals.

-Mrs Kim is our Special Needs Co-ordinator who supports the EYFS children with additional needs.
+Mrs Kay Beardsworth is the Special Needs Co-ordinator for the whole school, she helps support the EYFS children with additional needs.